Skip to main content

 1. Connect to the Selectel firewall.

-5. Raise the tunnel between devices.
+5. Raise the tunnel between the devices.

-Connect to the Selectel firewall
+1. Connect to the Selectel firewall

 1. Open the page in your browser: